courselabs/kubernetes/labs/pods/README.md

 kubectl exec sleep -- curl -s <whoami-pod-ip>
 ```

-> The output is the response from the whoami server - it includes the  hostname and IP addresses
+> The output is the response from the whoami server - it includes the  hostname and IP addresses.

 ## Lab